zaari/garta/README.md

 ```

 ## Building and installing
-Garta has a simple configure and install scripts.
-The install script recognises DESTDIR environment variable if set.
+Garta has a simple configure and an install script.
+The install script considers DESTDIR environment variable if set.

 ```bash
 ./configure.sh --prefix /usr/local